junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 11001

-> Section 5108(g) of title 49, United States Code, is amended by striking “5116(i)” and inserting “5116(h)” each place it appears.
+> Section 5108(g) of title 49, United States Code, is amended by striking “5116(i)” each place it appears and inserting “5116(h)”.

 | | |
 |---|---|